pchalamet/fbus/README.md

 FBus.RabbitMQ | Description | Comments
 --------------|-------------|---------
-useTransport | Configure RabbitMQ as transport | Endpoint is set to `amqp://guest:guest@localhost`.
+useDefaults | Configure RabbitMQ as transport | Endpoint is set to `amqp://guest:guest@localhost`.

+Transport leverages exchanges (one for each message type) to distribute messages across consumers (subscribing a queue).

 ### Json (package FBus.Json)

 FBus.Json | Description | Comments
 ----------|-------------|---------
-useSerializer | Configure System.Text.Json as serializer | FSharp.SystemTextJson](https://github.com/Tarmil/FSharp.SystemTextJson) is used to deal with F# types.
+useDefaults | Configure System.Text.Json as serializer | FSharp.SystemTextJson](https://github.com/Tarmil/FSharp.SystemTextJson) is used to deal with F# types. useWith | Same as `useSerializer` but with provided configuration options |

+### Dependencies (package FBus.QuickStart)

+FBus.QuickStart | Description | Comments
+configure | Configure FBus with RabbitMQ, Json and In-Memory Activator. |

 ### GenericHost